National Leader Resilience + Renewal

 Company Directors Course,

-Alexandra Lawlor brings over 33 years’ experience in architecture, urban design, strategic planning, development planning and portfolio management to her national and cross-sector leadership role at Architectus.
+Alexandra brings over 30 years’ experience in architecture, urban design, strategic planning, development planning and portfolio management to her national and cross-sector leadership role at Architectus.

 With a diverse career that has seen her at the centre of some of the most innovative urban projects in Australia, Alex has returned to her core discipline of architecture to move and shape the next generation of thinking about resilience in design.
 Faced with this century’s ‘wicked’ problems, Alex is a strong believer that design thinking, systems thinking and holistic approaches to project inception, development and realisation are key to our sustainable future.

-Alex is a board member of the Facility Management Association of Australia (FMA), the Melbourne University Sport Advisory Board, and TEN Women, a group of 10 senior women with a mandate to connect and empower women across the property industry.
+Alex is a member of the Green Building Council of Australia Industry Advisory Group, a board member of the Facility Management Association of Australia (FMA), a working group member of the Australian Sustainable Built & Environment Council, and TEN Women, a group of 10 senior women with a mandate to connect and empower women across the property industry.